Team-Resurgent/Modxo/README.md

 The following steps are only needed if wanting to upgrade PrometheOS with Modxo updates/fixes...

-1. Ensure PrometheOS.uf2 is flashed
+1. Assuming PrometheOS-{board-variant}.uf2 is already flashed.
 2. Connect Raspberry Pi Pico to a PC with BOOTSEL button (or equivalent button on compatible RP2040 hardware) pressed and a new drive will become available.
 3. Copy Modxo-{board variant}.uf2 into the Raspberry Pi Pico Drive.